AvolitesLtd/TitanManual/docs/cues/playback-options.md

 you kill a playback.
 This is not always what you want (for example with a strobe cue, you don't want the strobing to carry on when you kill the cue).

-Click the \{Global\} button to toggle the mask to \{Local\}, then select which attribute types you want to release.
+Click the <Keys.ContextKey>Global</Keys.ContextKey> button to toggle the mask to <Keys.ContextKey>Local</Keys.ContextKey>, then select which attribute types you want to release.
 You can also use the Attribute Bank buttons to set the mask.

 Global release uses the [Global Release Mask](../cues/cue-playback.md#global-release-mask).